 Tommy has a big grin on as the tears roll down our cheeks.
-I promised not to cry but can’t help it.
+I promised not to cry but cannot help it.
 The two of us sit there hugging a dead body with one arm and each other with the other arm.

 She pulls out her makeup kit and promptly rubs away the rouge and foundation that the mortuary used to make Tim look normal.
 She applies heavy black mascara around his eyes.
 Then she writes ‘FUCK ME’ on his forehead.”

-I’m shocked when she proceeds to kiss him passionately.
-I couldn’t believe it makes me jealous.
+I am shocked when she proceeds to kiss him passionately.
+It makes me jealous.
 When she’s done, I kiss him myself.
 I feel the devil has possessed me.
 Tommy whoops and tries to push me aside.
 He is not to be denied until he looks at Tim’s face.
 His eyes are open and his smile, so artfully sculpted by the mortician, has reverted to a macabre teeth-clenching, lecherous grin.
 Tommy screams.
 One look and everyone thinks Tim has come back to life.
 It only takes another second to realize he has reverted to the expression he wore when he died in the surf.

 Nicky gets the keys.
 He drives off with about ten riders, including Dead Tim, who continues to wave at passersby.
 Tony follows in his Datsun with about six punks jammed inside.
 I need a break from this carnival of the macabre and go inside the Troubadour.

 Joan has the other girls working on a song for their performance later.
 Tommy introduces me to a huge football jock whom he calls ‘Gator and proceeds to relate the legend of ‘Gatorsaurus he plans to recite at the performance.
 ‘Gator is a cut-up, reenacting the exploits of the alligator on his hands and knees, biting Tommy on the leg and eventually throwing him up in the air.
 I take out my harmonica and provide music to back up Tommy’s tale spinning.